JakeRyu/PaymentGateway/README.md

 | Domain | Entity, value object, exception defined at enterprise level | Common |
 | Common | Cross cutting concerns like date time service, logging, etc | - |

+# What makes a good application

+### Application logging
+Serilog is a choice of logging here.
+For the test purpose it logs in a file but adding another sink for test and production environment.
+It's extremely useful to use a centralised logging.
+Using a correlation id such as user id to group sequential processes helps track a user journey.
+The log files are found in `Logs` directory under the solution root.

+MediatR handles all requests and manages the request pipeline.
+We can log all requests and its performance via MediatR.
+Refer Application > Common > Behaviors.

+### Application metrics

+### Containerisation

+### Authentication

+IdentityServer 4

+### API Client

+### Build script / CI

+PSake

+### Performance testing

+### Encryption

+### Data Storage

+SQLite